Oscar’s opinion on the health of the Commonwealth

 Commonwealth Secretary-General, Rt Hon Patricia Scotland QC, opened the event on 6 April at the South Africa High Commission in London, describing how the Commonwealth Secretariat works with its 53 member countries to develop policies and frameworks that link sport to outcomes in areas such as health, education, gender equality and social cohesion.

 Speaking ahead of the discussion, Oliver Dudfield, Head of Sport for Development and Peace at the Commonwealth Secretariat, said: “Reflecting on how Commonwealth countries can maximise sport’s contribution to development and peace-building has great salience as countries seek to implement the Sustainable Development Goals.
-Sport can drive an agenda that promotes inclusivity and fairness for all.” – Find out more on the link.
+Sport can drive an agenda that promotes inclusivity and fairness for all.”

 Experts at the event discussed whether governments should focus investment on sport for health, to maximise the contribution that sport can make to sustainable development.